 The advantage of learning to draw before (or alongside) learning to paint, is realizing the importance of precision, brightness values, edges and transitions.

 Being accurate in the initial sketch is crucial.
-Accuracy is a synonym with likeness, meaning how credible the result will look like.
+Accuracy is a synonym with likeness, meaning a credible result.

-Therefore, it is important to pay attention to shapes, proportions and anatomy.
+Therefore, pay attention to shapes, proportions, and anatomy.